tillahoffmann/mininf/docs/interface.rst

 .. autoclass:: mininf.State

-The :class:`.Placeholder` allow input arguments for your models to be treated like a random variable.
-Plaeholders can be useful, for example, to supply sample sizes to your model or perform hyperparameter sweeps without expanding the arguments of the model function.
+The :func:`.value` function allows input arguments for your models to be treated like a random variable (see :class:`.Value` for details).
+Values can be useful, for example, to supply sample sizes to your model, perform hyperparameter sweeps without expanding the arguments of the model function, or recording values for debugging purposes.

+.. autofunction:: mininf.value

-.. autoclass:: mininf.Placeholder
+.. autoclass:: mininf.core.Value

 Neural Networks for Inference
 -----------------------------